Learning the optimal Tikhonov regularizer for inverse problems: Introduction

 The second approach considers the unknown as a random variable and is based on statistical/Bayesian methods \cite{kaipio2006,stuart-2010}.
 In this case one can recover the unknown using point estimators such as the maximum a posteriori (MAP) estimator, or extract richer information on the probability distribution of the unknown.
 In practice, the MAP estimator is found by solving a minimization problem of the same form as \eqref{eq:varmin}.
 The main difference is that the fidelity term and the regularizer are tailored to the statistical properties of the unknown and the noise, which are usually assumed to be known.

 In recent years, machine learning techniques, and especially deep learning, have shaken the field of inverse problems by providing the basis for data-driven methods that have outperformed the state-of-the-art in most imaging modalities \cite{arridge2019,2020-ongie-etal}.
 The most successful methods take inspiration from regularization theory \cite{2017-calatroni-etal,adler2017solving,2017-kobler-etal,adler2018learned,lunz2018adversarial,hammernik2018learning,hauptmann2020multi,2020-kobler-etal,li2020nett,mukherjee2020learned,bubba2021deep,gilton2021deep,mukherjee2021adversarially}: the physical model given by the forward map $F$ is assumed to be known while the regularizer (or the gradient updates related to it) is learned from a training set.
 While these approaches have shown impressive results in applications, a solid theory behind their successes is lacking.
 In view of the many sensitive applications where these methods are already being employed, e.g.\ in medical imaging, it is of utmost importance to fill this theoretical gap to better understand the strengths and limits of data-driven imaging modalities.
+Moreover, many inverse problems are naturally formulated in infinite-dimensional spaces \cite{engl1996,natterer2001mathematics,kaipio2006,epstein2007introduction,stuart-2010,monard2021consistent}, and their discretization must be carefully treated due to their ill-posedness \cite{kekkonen2014analysis}.
+Hence, it is of main interest to provide a theoretical analysis in the infinite-dimensional setting.

 In this work, we consider the problem of learning a regularizer for a linear inverse problem in the framework of statistical learning theory, which is the natural setting to derive precise theoretical guarantees.
-This is part of the growing research area of learning an operator between infinite dimensional spaces \cite{tabaghi2019learning,de2019deep,lanthaler2021error}.
+This is part of the growing research area of learning an operator between infinite dimensional spaces \cite{tabaghi2019learning,de2019deep,lanthaler2021error,nelsen2021random,kovachki2021neural}.
 We study the case where the measurements are modeled by a linear, possibly ill-posed, forward map, and the penalty term is a generalized Tikhonov regularizer \cite{tikhonov1963solution}.

 More precisely, let $A\colon X\to Y$ be a bounded linear operator between the separable real Hilbert spaces $X$ and $Y$.
 We consider the inverse problem